 Downloadable and printable tip sheets

-Great video and video creation tools picked by our editors
+Great video and video creation tools to use in your classroom

 Check out these top tools for creating videos, plus a few more for video annotatation and remix.

 Add these resources to your toolkit to inspire and engage students.

 Put students in the spotlight with these great video and animation creation apps.